Operational Semantics

 Skip and Assignment

-• The skip statement $\mathsf{skip}$ does not affect the program store - it is the “do nothing” operation.
-Therefore, if the program $\mathsf{skip}$ starts with the store $\sigma$, it will end also terminate in the store $\sigma$.
+The skip statement $\mathsf{skip}$ does not affect the program state - it is the “do nothing” operation.
+Therefore, if the program $\mathsf{skip}$ starts under the state $\sigma$, it will end also terminate with the state $\sigma$.
 We characterise this behaviour by the rule:

-The next set of rules we will look at are those governing the operational semantics of composition $S_1;\; S_2$.
+The next set of rules we will look at are those governing the operational semantics of the sequence construct $S_1;\; S_2$.
 Intuitively, such program proceed by first executing $S_1$ and then subsequently executing $S_2$.

-As with the previous rules, these rules apply for all statements $S_1,\, S_2 \in S$ and all stores $\sigma,\, \sigma’,\, \sigma’’ \in \mathsf{Store}$ - these are the rules metavariables.
+As with the previous rules, these rules apply for all statements $S_1,\, S_2 \in S$ and all states $\sigma,\, \sigma’,\, \sigma’’ \in \mathsf{State}$ - these are the rules metavariables.
 In order to use this rule, however, we need not only to instantiate metavariables but to find another instance of the $\rightarrow$ that determine the behaviour of the statements $S_1$.
 Once we have done so, we can derive a new step for the compound statement $S_1 ; S_2$.
-For example, if we already know that $\langle x \leftarrow 2,\, [x \mapsto 1] \rangle \rightarrow [x \mapsto 2]$, then we can conclude that: \(\langle x \leftarrow 2; x \leftarrow 3,\, [x \mapsto 1] \rangle \rightarrow \langle x \leftarrow 3,\, [x \mapsto 2] \rangle\)
+For example, as we know that $\langle x \leftarrow 2,\, [x \mapsto 1] \rangle \rightarrow [x \mapsto 2]$, we can conclude that: \(\langle x \leftarrow 2; x \leftarrow 3,\, [x \mapsto 1] \rangle \rightarrow \langle x \leftarrow 3,\, [x \mapsto 2] \rangle\)

 Traces and Many-steps

-The behaviour of the statement $x \leftarrow 2;\; x \leftarrow 3$ for a particular store $[x \mapsto 1]$ involves several execution steps, which can be summarised by a trace:
+The behaviour of the statement $x \leftarrow 2;\; x \leftarrow 3$ for a particular state $[x \mapsto 1]$ involves several execution steps, which can be summarised by a trace:

 The many-step transition relation ${\rightarrow^*} \subseteq \mathcal{C} \times \mathcal{C}$ is again a binary relation between configurations.
 This relation is defined as the reflexive-transitive closure of the one-step transition relation - that is, it is the smallest relation that is: